Indiana Dunes State Park Pavilion Restoration

 - **Gasoline/Diesel sales excluded, 1% on sales from gasoline/diesel for Patoka Lake Marina.

 Lease payments and the percentage of the profit that the DNR receives goes directly into a dedicated account for Indiana State Parks.

-In 2014, the park generated $1,451,600.
-Indiana Dunes State Park’s Fiscal Year 2014 operating expenditures were $938,803.
+In Fiscal Year 2017, the park generated $2,098,890.08.
+Indiana Dunes State Park’s Fiscal Year 2017 operating expenditures were $1,040,379.39.
 Some parks generate more dollars than they use; some do not.
-All revenue from all Indiana State Parks is deposited in a dedicated fund that supports all 32 parks.
+All revenue from all Indiana State Parks is deposited in a dedicated fund that supports operational expenses (supplies, utilities, staff for management, cleaning, security, mowing, programming, gate operation, etc.) all 32 parks.
 This allows us to provide a state parks experience within an hour of every Hoosier.

 The Indiana State Parks system was founded with a “user pays” philosophy in lieu of being solely reliant on tax dollars.
 Currently, 70 percent of our operational costs come from user fees and revenue from contracts such as this one.
 Only 30 percent is funded through the State legislature’s appropriation process.
 Revenue from Indiana Dunes, and from all other state parks, goes directly to the Division of State Parks to support the State Parks system as a whole.
 Indiana Dunes directly benefits from this structure through the funding of staff salaries, utilities, supplies and other operational costs.

 Use the latest version of Adobe Acrobat to view these PDF documents.

 - Legal Ads Placed for Pavilion Project